 To resolve this issue, you’ll first need to locate your RV’s air conditioning filters.
 They’re usually positioned behind a vent or grille and can be easily spotted.
 On the inside of the intake grate, you will find a foam filter that can accumulate dust and debris over time.
 This buildup can hinder your AC’s performance.

 A clean set of filters can improve your RV’s airflow, prolong the lifespan of your AC unit, and potentially lower your energy costs.
 Keeping your filters in top shape not only enhances cooling efficiency but also contributes to a more comfortable and economical journey.
-Don’t let dirty filters ruin your next road trip – take a few minutes to give them the attention that they deserve.
+Don’t let dirty filters ruin your next road trip – take a few minutes to give them the attention they deserve.

 Remove and clean the air filters